Nosheensami20/Secure-Landing-Zone-AWS/README.md

 This prevents users from launching resources outside the approved region (ca-central-1) and improves security posture, compliance, and controls cost by keeping all workloads in one place.

 ## Step 5.
 Centralized Loggging (S3 + KMS + CloudTrail):
-We switched role to Logging account that was already created under the Security OU.
+We switched role to Logging account that was already created under the Security OU and created a S3 bucket to log activities from all accounts.

 5.1.
 Create S3 bucket:
 - Created an S3 bucket named as "org-central-logs-<account-id>".